-Tel: +90 212 259 45 36 Fax: +90 212 259 45 38 www.turunc.av.tr
+Tel: +90 212 259 45 36 Fax: +90 212 259 45 38 www.turunc.av.tr transactions.
+That being said, it is standard practice to provide courtesy announcements and notifications to employees regarding an impending transaction that will affect their employer, particularly because of the termination rights that may be triggered.

-20 Restructuring, bankruptcy or receivership
+Restructuring, bankruptcy or receivership

-What are the special considerations for business combinations or acquisitions involving a target company that is in bankruptcy or receivership or engaged in a similar restructuring?
+20 What are the special considerations for business combinations or acquisitions involving a target company that is in bankruptcy or receivership or engaged in a similar restructuring?